 The following are some examples of growth investments:

-The market capitalisation or net worth of a company determines its size.
+The market capitalization or net worth of a company determines its size.

 Companies in this category are typically still in the early stages of growth, and their stock prices could rise significantly.